minhtriet/frozenlake/README.md

 Why the over specific title.

 Prerequiste: Know about basic concept of state, … in RL, I summarise them at the appendix

-Suttons’s bible In RL, there are two cases, one that every states can be effectively stored on a table.

-While reality is the latter case, I find the former case good for education purpose.
-Not the magical blackbox of Neural Network, mostly non bullshit number.

 Common trap to falls to